 Mode of study

-MA Design Ceramics, Furniture or Jewellery is offered in extended full-time mode which runs for 60 weeks over two academic years.
+MA Design (Ceramics); MA Design (Furniture); MA Design (Jewellery) is offered in extended full-time mode which runs for 60 weeks over two academic years.
 You will be expected to commit 30 hours per week to study, which includes teaching time and independent study.

 The course has been designed in this way to enable you to pursue studies, while also undertaking part-time employment, internships or care responsibilities.